 Carrie Gabriel, MS, RDN, clues us in on the best foods to eat for hormone balance.

-Hormones: They can affect your mood, appetite, and overall health.
-When our hormones are off balance, we might feel more fatigued than usual.
-Even further, we might experience irregular bowel movements, unexplained weight gain or weight loss, and general irritability.
+When we think about hormones, we often immediately think of reproductive health.
+But they’re not just heavily involved in keeping the reproductive system functioning: Hormones can affect your mood, stress levels, appetite, and overall health.
+If our hormones are off balance, we might feel more fatigued than usual.
+Even further, we might experience anything from irregular bowel movements to irregular menstrual cycles, heightened stress, and general irritability.
 Yikes!

 Consider adding some of these hormone-friendly foods into your daily diet to keep your mind and body functioning at optimal levels.

 Protein is extremely important for hormone balance since it influences the release of leptin and ghrelin, the hormones that control your appetite and food intake.